biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 -   Note that *readr* erroneously parses `month` as a character column if you don't manually specify its type.

--   Note that you can also use a succinct column type specification like `col_types = 'fc'`, which would parse, for a two-column file, the first column as a factor and the second as a character -- type e.g. `?read_tsv` for details in the help file.
+-   Note that you can also use a succinct column type specification like `col_types = 'fc'`, which would parse, for a two-column file, the first column as a factor and the second as a character -- type e.g. `?read_tsv` for details.

 </details>